HonestGoat/proxmox-ve-flash/README.md

 * **USB Drives:** Lets you install Proxmox on USB Flash drives and external USB/SATA/nVME drives.

 ## ⚠️ Critical Steps ⚠️
-Running a Hypervisor on flash storage is absolutely not recommended.
-Flash storage has terrible write endurance.
+Running a Hypervisor on flash storage is absolutely not recommended (but totally doable).
+Just be aware that flash storage has terrible write endurance.
 To prevent rapid drive failure follow these guidelines:
 1.  **Filesystem:** NEVER use ZFS on flash media.
 Always select **ext4** during installation.
 2.  **Swap:** Disable swap on the drive and monitor memory closely.
 Regular swapping will kill an SD/eMMC drive very quickly.
 3.  **VM's and LXC's:** You should not install your VM's and containers on the USB/SD/eMMC as it will cause rapid drive failure.
 External SSD's are best if you have no other storage interfaces available.